thegetty/cultural-heritage-mass-atrocities/content/part-1/01-appiah.md

 </div>

-[^1]: Publisher’s note: this material originally appeared in Kwame Anthony Appiah, *The Lies That Bind: Rethinking Identity* (New York: Liveright, 2018), 6–12 and 189–211, and is reproduced by permission of Liveright Publishing Corporation.
+[^1]: Publisher’s note: this material originally appeared in Kwame Anthony Appiah, *The Lies That Bind: Rethinking Identity* (New York: Liveright, 2018), 6–12 and 189–211, and is reproduced by permission of Liveright Publishing Corporation and Profile Books Ltd.

 [^2]: Paul Dundas, *The Jains*, 2nd ed.
 (New York: Routledge & Kegan Paul, 2002), 158–59.